-Farrell & Housley Standards Track [Page 30] Loss of an AC issuer's private signing key may also be problematic.
+Loss of an AC issuer's private signing key may also be problematic.
 The AC issuer would not be able to produce revocation status or perform AC renewal.
 AC issuers are advised to maintain secure backup for signing keys.
 The security of the key backup procedures is a critical factor in avoiding key compromise.

 The availability and freshness of revocation status will affect the degree of assurance that should be placed in a long-lived AC.
-While long-lived ACs expire naturally, events may occur during its natural lifetime which negate the binding between the AC holder and the attributes.
+While long-lived ACs expire naturally, events may occur during its natural lifetime that negate the binding between the AC holder and the attributes.
 If revocation status is untimely or unavailable, the assurance associated with the binding is clearly reduced.